Mission 1

 This earth observation mission is modelled on the Arizona State University, Milo Institutes ‘Mission Academy’ which was originally designed for university students.
 In this mission, teams will develop a satellite design concept that will meet the NASA Artemis science goal of understanding planetary processes and will meet one or more of NASA’s Decadal Survey objectives.

-In this mission, students will look to be part of the joint ‘Trailblazer’ mission between NASA and the Australian Space Agency.
-Students will design a semi-autonomous lunar rover.
+In this mission, students will design a semi-autonomous lunar rover.
 The rover would be sent to the moon and controlled from earth to collect lunar soil (regolith) with the aim to extract oxygen from the oxides in the soil.

 3. Home on the Moon: Aldrin Family Foundation